 JIVE will ask the Principal Investigator prior to correlation whether to treat each source in the schedule as “public” or “private”.
-Source-specific pipeline results (calibrated visibilities, images, other plots) for the specified “public sources” will also be available immediately after data distribution, but those for the specified “private sources” will remain protected over the proprietary period.
+Source-specific pipeline results or data (calibrated visibilities, images, other plots) for the specified “public sources” will also be available immediately after data distribution, but those for the specified “private sources” will remain protected over the proprietary period.
 The Principal Investigator is also given the option to avoid generating images of the private sources altogether.

 Once the proprietary period expires, the calibrated visibilities, images, and other pipeline plots related to the private sources will become publicly available, as will the raw FITS-format data.

 The pipeline results for all user experiments can be downloaded from the same EVN Data Archive.
 You should first find your experiment, then click on the "pipeline" link where you will be able to download:

 - A series of plots produced by the pipeline which will be useful in assessing the antenna performance and data quality in each experiment.